eosnetworkfoundation/DUNE/README.md

 Once you select the Docker Desktop for your operating system the installation process is very straight forward.

 ## `Linux`
 They have both .DEB and .RPM packages available.
-If you can't get these to work for some reason most repos have packages available for the engine and auxillary components.
+If you can't get these to work for some reason most repos have packages available for the engine and auxiliary components.

 When finished installing.
 Check the installation with the command
 ```console